srcfl/srcful-documentation/docs/simplified.md

 Are you just feeling overwhelmed by all the information about Srcful?
 Don't worry, you're not alone!
 That's why we've created this page for people who are new to the concept.
 </div><br />

 First of all, it's important to know that Srcful is all about clean and sustainable energy.
 We believe that the world needs to move away from dirty fossil fuels and embrace green energy sources like solar and wind power.
-But we also know that the transition won't happen overnight.
+But we also know that the transition won't happen overnight and without challanges.
 That's where Srcful comes in.

 :::tip Did you know?
 "Srcful" is pronounced like "sourceful" with the emphasis on the first syllable.

 The name "Srcful" is a play on the word "resourceful," reflecting the goal of the platform to enable individuals to take control of their energy resources and contribute to a more sustainable future.
 Additionally, the "Src" in "Srcful" represents our devotion as developers to the src-folder, which is the heart of any software project.
-We believe that this attention to detail and dedication to building a sustainable energy platform is what sets Srcful apart from other blockchain-based solutions in the energy sector.
 :::

 At its core, Srcful wants to enable the creation of a decentralized energy grid that is sustainable, efficient, and equitable for all.
 If you have solar panels on your roof, for example, you can use the Srcful Energy Gateway to connect to the network.
-The Gateway will measure how much energy you produce, and if it's validated as green energy, you'll get rewarded with SRC tokens.
+The Gateway will measure how much energy you produce, and if it's validated as green energy, you'll get rewarded with SRC beta-tokens.
 By utilizing these tokens, you gain access to participate in the energy marketplace.
 As a token holder, you are granted the authority to influence decisions regarding the network's operations.
 Leveraging the power of Solana, we offer a variety of innovative services that enhance your experience with Srcful.

 By clustering many small green energy sources such as Solar PV and Battery storage, the network can earn from helping stabilize the grid and prevent blackouts.